The word “stress” often carries a negative connotation

 Of course, there’s really nothing quite like a relaxing

-to get your mind off of things and help you HARNESS your
+massage to get your mind off of things and help you HARNESS your

 stress!